Air ducts in a home with metal-baked tape applied to prevent air duct leakage

 Mold or Condensation

 Condensation can lead to rust on the ductwork and eventually result in poor air quality, leading to multiple health issues for those living there.
+If the ductwork has enough rust on it, it can detach from the main trunk.

 Impact Damage

 Air ducts located in areas that have high traffic stand the risk of being damaged by accident and can lead to big repairs.
-If your basement has moisture issues, it can cause your ducts to rust.

 Leave a Reply